KasumiL5x/book-recommendation-system/README.md

 # Book Recommendation System
-> A fullstack data science project to build a book recommendation system.
+> A fullstack(ish) data science project to build a book recommendation system.

-*NOTE: This project is still in progress, when I have time.*

 This project aims to create a book recommendation system.
-It will target many areas of fullstack data science.
+It will target many areas of data science.
 At a high level, the steps are:

 * Source data (create a web spider to parse online data)
 * Clean data (take scraped data and make it more useful)